 Self-instruction refers to instructing our own selves in order to perform a particular task

-- Observation of our own behavior provides us with relevant information needed to modify, change our own Behaviour
+- Observation of our own behaviour provides us with relevant information needed to modify, and change our own Behaviour

 Concept of Personality

-Personality refers to our characteristic ways of responding to individuals and situations in our life.
+Personality refers to our characteristic ways of responding to individuals and situations in our lives.
 Some of the main features of personality are as follows

 - It has both physical and psychological components

 - It is the main features do not change easily with time

 - It is the expression In terms of Behaviour that is fairly unique in a given individual

 - Temperament refers to the biologically based characteristic way of reacting to people and situations